Eugene Genovese: Controversy during the Vietnam war

 At an April 23, 1965, teach-in at Rutgers University where he was teaching, Genovese stated, "Those of you who know me know that I am a Marxist and a Socialist.
 Therefore, unlike most of my distinguished colleagues here this morning, I do not fear or regret the impending Viet Cong victory in Vietnam.
 I welcome it."
 This comment was widely reported and generated a backlash of criticism.
 Politicians questioned Genovese's judgment and sensitivity to the responsibility inherent in being a Rutgers professor.
 Richard M. Nixon, then out of office and living in New York, denounced him, and the Republican candidate for governor of New Jersey, Wayne Dumont, challenging Governor Richard J. Hughes, used Genovese's statement as a campaign issue, demanding that Hughes dismiss Genovese from the state university.
 Bumper stickers saying "Rid Rutgers of Reds" popped up on cars across the state.
 Genovese insisted that he did not mean to say that he hoped American servicemen would be killed.
 No state laws or university regulations had been broken, and Genovese was supported by fellow faculty members on grounds of academic freedom.
 He was not dismissed from his teaching position.

 Rutgers President Mason Gross refused to re-examine the university's position, and Dumont lost to Governor Hughes.
-President Gross' defense of academic freedom was honored by the American Association of University Professors, who presented him and Rutgers with its Alexander Meiklejohn Award in 1966.
+President Gross's defense of academic freedom was honored by the American Association of University Professors, who presented him and Rutgers with its Alexander Meiklejohn Award in 1966.
 Genovese moved to Canada and taught at Sir George Williams University in Montreal (1967–69).
 In 1968, Genovese signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 At the 1969 convention of the American Historical Association, radical historians Staughton Lynd and Arthur Waskow, speaking on behalf of the Radical Caucus, introduced and later withdrew a resolution demanding an end to not only to the war in Vietnam but also to an “immediate end of all harassment of the Black Panther Party”.
 A substitute resolution introduced by the radical scholar Blanche W. Cook "deplored and condemned" the war and urged withdrawal of all American troops.
 It was Cook's resolution that eventually came to a vote.

 During the discussion on the resolution, Genovese gave a speech, saying that although he opposed the Vietnam war, if the radicals' resolution passed, the bulk of historians in the AHA, who favored the war, would be forced to resign from the group.
 Noting that the majority of Americans also supported the war, Genovese said that those citizens were as moral and deserving of being heard as the war's opponents.
 The Radical Caucus, he said, were a bunch of "totalitarians."
 Genovese ended his speech by saying that the time had come for historians to isolate and defeat the New Left and "put them down, put them down hard, once and for all."
 When the vote was finally taken, the resolution lost, 647 to 611.